TomasFalchini/TomasFalchini/README.md

 ## 🤝 Soft Skills:

 ### With a background in Geospatial Engineering, I have a strong sense of organization, and know how to collaborate with other professionals.
-I'm a team player with a leadership profile.
-I always take a positive attitude to learning from setbacks.
-Also, I have an excelent written and oral communication.
-I'm a goal oriented person, who always wants to achieve them and does whatever it takes to reach the goal.
+I'm a team player with a leadership profile and I always take a positive attitude towards learning from setbacks.
+I also have an excellent written and oral communication.
+I'm a goal oriented person who pursues growth and works hard to achieve his objectives.

 <br>
 <br>